fregante/npm-bundler/readme.md

 }
 ```

 where `doSomething` is the global variable name of the module (camelCase) and `do-something` is the module name on npm.
+Use the `*-self-contained` versions if you don't need a global.

 ## Files